sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Why didn't I receive a sender ID verification email?
 {% endanchor %}

 If you didn't receive a sender ID verification email, try requesting the verification email to be resent.
-Simply navigate to Marketing Campaigns in the left hand sidebar and click on Senders.
-Next to the sender you need to verify, click the action cog and select Resend Verification.
+Simply navigate to Marketing Campaigns in the left hand sidebar and click on **Senders**.
+Next to the sender you need to verify, click the action cog and select **Resend Verification**.

 {% anchor h3 %}
 Why isn't my sender ID verified after clicking the verification link?